 Most auto glass repair and replacement technicians offer two types of warranties: manufacturer and labor warranties.
 The manufacturer warranty covers the glass itself, as well as its design.
 The labor warranty covers the work performed on the windshield by the auto glass technicians.
 Improper care for the new windshield can void either or both of these warranties, so it’s critical to follow all instructions given by the technicians.

-Here at Collision Auto Glass, we are committed to providing outstanding customer service.
+Here at Collision Auto Glass & Calibration, we are committed to providing outstanding customer service.
 We only employ highly trained technicians.
 Each auto glass technician is certified through both SIKA and DOW Automotive.
 We understand that a car’s windshield is integral to the structure of the vehicle, and its proper installation and maintenance are vital for occupant safety.
 We can repair rock chips, and we can install brand new windshields.
 When it comes to auto glass, we can do it all.
 We even provide free mobile services and can travel to the vehicle while you work or shop.
 Call today for an appointment!